jataware/covid-19-data/README.md

 ### City NPI Data
 U.S. city level NPI data is available in `City-NPIs.csv`.

+### CDC CRI City NPI Data
+We have a special collection focused on the [CDC's City Readiness Initiative Cities](https://www.cdc.gov/cpr/readiness/mcm/cri.html).
+This dataset, `CDC-CRI-City-NPIs.jsonl`, focuses on these cities.
+It includes additional fields that capture sentences related to easing of NPIs.
+Fields prepended with `RGX_` indicate the usage of regular expression based filters for quantities and terms.
+Quantities (such as numbers of tests) are returned as array of quantity extractions.
+Terms, such as "social distancing" are counted and returned as frequency counts.

+Extraction fields that are *not* prepended with `RGX_` are [Odinson](https://github.com/lum-ai/odinson) based extractions.
+Odinson is used to perform a set of rule based extractions that seeks to identify relevant syntactic patterns.
+When the pattern is identified, the relevant sentences are returned for additional human verification and validation.

 ### World NPI Data
 Country level NPI data is available in `World-NPIs.csv`.